 In his spare time, John enjoys the outdoors, social history and time with his family and friends.

 Brian Leyland - Director

-Brian started his career in 1974 as one of Her Majesty’s Inspectors of Taxes and stuck around for almost ten years, working in Liverpool and London.
-He then jumped ship and joined Price Waterhouse (now PwC) in 1984, working initially in Liverpool but then in Düsseldorf, Manchester and London.
-He became a partner in 1988 and from 1997 worked predominantly in the field of Mergers and Acquisitions, leading the firm’s tax services to private equity for all the regional offices and latterly for London as well.
+Brian was educated at West Park Grammar School in St Helens and went on to study Modern History with Economics at Manchester University.
+He started his working career in 1974 as one of Her Majesty’s Inspectors of Taxes, working in Liverpool and London, and stuck around for almost ten years, before jumping ship and joining Price Waterhouse (now PwC).
+He worked initially in Liverpool and subsequently in Düsseldorf, Manchester and London.
+He became a partner in 1988 and from 1997 worked predominantly in the field of Mergers and Acquisitions, leading the firm’s tax services to private equity for all the regional offices before taking on a similar role in London.
 He retired from the partnership in 2010 but has continued to provide tax and strategic consultancy services on a personal basis since then.
 He has also been active in the “not for profit” arena and has experience of the charity sector.

 Brian joined the Hometown Plus team at the end of 2016, since when he has been responsible for packaging the firm’s services into an integrated service offering encompassing both commercial and community objectives.